-Mendeley is a reference manager and an academic social network.
+Mendeley is a reference manager.
 You can use Mendeley to organize your literature and to cite this literature in your own papers and to connect and collaborate with researchers.
-You can become a member of public groups in Mendeley: community spaces where you can discuss the latest research and stay up-to-date with your group's activity.
-You can also start your own group.

 With a free account you get 2GB personal storage for personal documents, permission to create 5 private groups of up to 25 collaborators for sharing common documents and 100MB shared web storage across all groups.
 With one of the paid premium accounts you can buy more storage space and create groups up to 50 collaborators.